Is this the ‘Point of No Return’ for #Addiction #Recovery Services?

 There is only so much that any willing body of capable caring and empathic people can do, especially when they’re mostly undervalued and unsupported by their government.

-Posted on 18-12-2017, in Addictions Recovery, Business Babble, Police, Public Service Babble, Society Babble and tagged Addiction, Addictions Recovery, Alcohol, Alcoholism, Drug rehabilitation, Drugs, National Health Service, Public Health.
+Posted on 18-12-2017, in Addictions, Business, Police, Public Services, Society and tagged Addiction, Addictions, Alcohol, Alcoholism, Drug rehabilitation, Drugs, National Health Service, Public Health.
 Bookmark the permalink.
 Leave a comment.